-The default value is off.
-You can set the require_ssl parameter in the Require SSL Connection area of the cluster's Security Settings page on the GaussDB(DWS) management console.
+- The default value is off for clusters whose version is 1.3.1 or later.
+You can set the require_ssl parameter in the Require SSL Connection area of the cluster's Security Settings page on the GaussDB(DWS) management console. - For clusters whose version is earlier than 1.3.1, the default value is off, and you cannot set this parameter on the GaussDB(DWS) management console. - sslmode (Client)

-• sslmode (Client)